 Here are Five Ways to Use Beet Greens from Attainable Sustainable.

-To learn more about why you may want to use organic strawberries as opposed to conventionally grown, or not, visit this link from Kitchen Stewardship for several view points.
+To learn more about why you may want to use organic strawberries visit this link from Kitchen Stewardship for several view points.

 To learn a bit about growing lettuce, visit this link from yours truly – this includes several other veggies you may want to consider growing with your children.

-For more information on growing a food garden in general, please consider The Gardening Notebook featured below as not only a great organizational resource, but also a very educational one.
+For more information on growing a food garden in general, please consider The Gardening Notebook featured below.
+It is a great organizational resource, as well as a very educational one.
+The Notebook profiles many common veggies and how to grow them.
+It also gives you space to take notes and make plans.
+This is what I use for my garden every year.